I overly discussed the similar behavior patterns of men throughout my life, and how the situations all ended in pretty much the same way.

 You talk to her.
 She talks about sex, psychology, philosophy, literature, old movies, nerdy things, favorite beers, hiking and wildlife, fighting, obscure music… She’s just like these chicks onscreen.
 She’s kind of funny, kind of gross, but not afraid to be herself.

 Holy fuck she’s real.

 Oh hey, imagine that, after a lengthy time of flirting, she notices me.

 Oh shit.
 I’m not prepared.

 LOL JK, K THANKS BYE.

 Intrigue, chase, realization, then panic.

 Hold on ladies, we’ll be all right.
 We’re getting noticed now, but that doesn’t mean anything just yet.
 Just means it’s gotten that much more difficult to navigate the world of dating.
 Which means we’re probably not partaking because fuck that, we have more important things to do.
-It is, however, more difficult to tell apart the one true sincere guy or girl.
+It is, however, more difficult to tell apart the one true sincere guy or girl or nonbinary person.
 The one who’s been wanting someone like us all along.
 Not that we need them.
 We’re fine.
 I’m fine.
 Are you fine?
 I’m fine.